What Is OCD?

 The stereo-type of someone with OCD is a person who has to knock on doors a certain number of times, fold towels a certain way, repeat certain phrases, and is terrified of using public restrooms or touching surfaces.
 While ordering things and fears of contamination actually can be symptoms of OCD, those are just the tip of the iceberg of the kinds of obsessional thoughts that can plague people who suffer with this malady.

-What Is OCD? a brief overview
+What Is OCD?
+A Brief Overview

 What is OCD?
 According to the Mayo Clinic, Obsessive-Compulsive Disorder, or OCD, is a malady in which a person experiences unwanted thoughts and fears (obsessions) that cause repetitive behaviors (compulsions).
 These obsessions and compulsions interfere with a person’s daily activities and cause great distress.